Home

 • She must regularly examine her breasts for odd lumps, secretions from the nipple, and changes in the shape of one breast.

 • Breast cancer is a serious risk.
-As a rough guideline, any transwoman over age 45 and ten years plus on oestrogen hormones should get a mammogram every two years - it could be lifesaving.
+As a rough guideline, any transwoman over age 45 and ten years plus on Estrogen hormones should get a mammogram every two years - it could be lifesaving.

 • Maité (formerly Alexandre) Schneider started hormones age 18, Shown age 21 before SRS